containers/podman-desktop-extension-ai-lab/README.md

-# AI studio
+# AI Lab

-The Podman Desktop AI Studio extension simplifies getting started and developing with AI in a local environment.
+The Podman Desktop AI Lab extension simplifies getting started and developing with AI in a local environment.
 It provides key open-source technologies to start building on AI.
 A curated catalog of so-called recipes helps navigate the jungle of AI use cases and AI models.
-AI Studio further ships playgrounds: environments to experiment with and test AI models, for instance, a chat bot.
+AI Lab further ships playgrounds: environments to experiment with and test AI models, for instance, a chat bot.